volak4/1st-Project-Minimizing-Log-Errors-with-an-Artificial-Neural-Network/README.md

 The dataset consist of two files(properties_2016.csv.zip,train_2016_v2.csv.zip) and needs to be downloaded separately (~160 MB).
 Just unzip it in the same directory with notebooks.
 The dataset is available for free on [Kaggle's competition page](https://www.kaggle.com/c/zillow-prize-1/data).

-### Pretrained models

-To get the results quickly, the default option is to use pretrained models.
-At the beginning of XGBoost and MLP notebooks, there's a flag: `USE_PRETRAINED = True` which can be set to `False` to enable calculations.
-The default option (`True`)  just loads ready-to-use models from `pretrained` directory.

 ### Software

 This project uses the following software (if version number is omitted, latest version is recommended):